apache/apisix/doc/plugin-develop.md

 ### conf parameter

-The `conf` parameter is the relevant configuration information of the plug-in, you can use `core.log.warn(core.json.encode(conf))` to output it to `error.log` for viewing, as shown below:
+The `conf` parameter is the relevant configuration information of the plugin, you can use `core.log.warn(core.json.encode(conf))` to output it to `error.log` for viewing, as shown below:

 ```lua
 function _M.access(conf, ctx)